theory/pgenv/README.md

            (Using `$EDITOR`, e.g: `export EDITOR=/usr/bin/emacs`)
 -    `delete` removes the specified configuration
 -    `migrate` is a command used to change the configuration format between versions of `pgenv`
+-    `use` accepts a versione number and prints on standard output the environment variable that, once exported, will force `pgenv` to use that configuration file

 Each sub-command accepts a PostgreSQL version number (e.g., `10.5`) or a